General Author Guidelines

 The names of author(s) should be accompanied by the authors’ affiliations, affiliations address, and email address of the corresponding author.
 The authors are listed without any academic titles and job title.

-The introduction should contain general background, literature review, and research problem(s).
-Authors should state the objectives of research at the end of Introduction section.
+The introduction should include general and adequate background, literature review, and the research problem(s).
+Authors should state the objectives of research at the end of the introduction section.
 Authors must avoid a detailed literature survey or a summary of the results.
+Additionally, the introduction must also include the research gaps, the novelty of the current study, as well as theoretical and practical contributions.

 5. Research Method